paxdotdev/pax/lab-journal-zb.md

         [ ] The above requires figuring out at least "vacuous ray-cast interception", which we current get around by checking whether size is None
             ^ this could be tackled with `is_invisible_to_ray_casting`, alongside `is_invisible_to_slot` (also decide whether we should negate => `visible`)
-    [ ] or introduce a new instance-level distinction for whether `is_sized() -> bool`, for example [ ] Figure out to what extent we need to hook back up hacked caching for various dirty-watchers.
-Either make these caches stateful inside ExpandedNodes, or power through dirty-DAG
-[ ] Port sizing / bounds calculations over to the properties pass
-    (1) compute native patches is dependent on these calculations (2) intuitively, these are property calculations, and rendering could/should be a pure function of these (just like all other properties)
+    [ ] or introduce a new instance-level distinction for whether `is_sized() -> bool`, for example [ ] Port sizing / bounds calculations over to the properties pass (1) compute native patches is dependent on these calculations (2) intuitively, these are property calculations, and rendering could/should be a pure function of these (just like all other properties)